sarnesh444/Internship-Kagool/README.md

 ![alttext](https://github.com/sarnesh444/Internship-Kagool/blob/master/clusteringmodelinitialpythonnoPBI/nullval_after_encoding.JPG)

-I wanted to see how each feature is in relation to sales so created some basic visuals.
+I wanted to see how each feature is in relation to sales(target) so created some basic visuals.
 ![altext](https://github.com/sarnesh444/Internship-Kagool/blob/master/country_vs_sales_groupby_snscatplot/statevssales.png)

 ## Day13 : May15th 2020
 #### The most interesting part.....Building the Machine Learning Model

-Since the dataset falls under unsupervised category(at a very high level:output label not known) so based on the various features I wanted to cluster the data points into various clusters,I have a read a couple of notes on clustering methodologies like DBSCAN but I have fixed for Hierarchical clustering though an old-school technique yet gives promising results always.
+Since the dataset falls under unsupervised category(at a very high level:output label us not known) so based on the various features I wanted to cluster the data points into various groups,I have a read a couple of notes on clustering methodologies like DBSCAN but I have settled for Hierarchical clustering though an old-school technique yet gives promising results always.

 I have used the elbow method to get the optimum number of clusters
 ![alttext](https://github.com/sarnesh444/InternshipKagool/blob/master/clusteringmodelinitialpythonnoPBI/determining_optimum_no_of_clusters_using_elbow_method.JPG)